reimar22/guides/docs/source/index.rst

 DPoD
 ^^^^

-You can either use **Data Protection on Demand (DPoD)** or a **SafeNet Luna Network HSM** partition as the “Root of Trust” for the IDPrime Virtual Server.
+You can either use **Data Protection on Demand (DPoD)** or a **SafeNet Luna Network HSM** or **KeySecure** partition as the “Root of Trust” for the IDPrime Virtual Server.
 In this guide, we'll use **DPoD**

-.. note:: Currently **DPoD is only supported in test and evaluation scenarios** due to the fact that it doesn’t support Key Export mode.
+.. note:: Currently **DPoD is only supported in test and evaluation scenarios**.
 Therefore the size of the partition limits the number of virtual smart card keys that can be stored.
-              However, there will be a new **DPoD service tile with Key Export functionality** in Q1/2021.

 DPoD Configuration
 ******************

 Create a new **“HSM on Demand”** service with FIPS deactivated and download the client package:

+.. note:: If you want to use the offline mode, you need to create the **HSM on Demand with Key Export** service in DPoD.

 .. thumbnail:: /images/dpod_idpv.png